 409 Minx Reef is a drying reef extending 0.3 mile NW from Mikuni Point, the south entrance point of Winter Cove.
-The remains of the Robertson II, a 40 m sail training vessel, are just visible on the NW end of Minx Reef.
+In 2007, the Robertson II, a 40 m sail training vessel, was abandoned after grounding on the NW end of Minx Reef.